organisciak/dissertation/document/1_intro.md

 A related concept is that of variance, which refers to how greatly measurements deviate.
 High variance means that many measurements of the same thing will vary quite a bit.
 Variance has this conceptual meaning, and it has a statistical meaning.
 Generally in this study, variance will not be used in the statistical sense; in the statistical sense, the _standard deviation_ will be used (root of the variance) or root-mean-squared-error (similar to standard deviation in most circumstances).
-Variance is used in this study to refer broadly to varying measurements, including circumstances that do not fit into the statistical definition; e.g. "how much or how little the tagging vocabulary expands when new workers tag an image."
+Variance is used in this study to refer broadly to varying measurements, including circumstances that do not fit into the statistical definition; e.g., "how much or how little the tagging vocabulary expands when new workers tag an image."

 ## Chapter Outline